mluckau/yabridge_updater/README.md

 - **Flexible Version Management**: Manages both the latest **stable releases** and **development builds** from any branch.
 - **Update Management**: Automatically checks if a newer version of your currently installed yabridge version (stable or development branch) is available.
-- **Interactive Installation**: If no version is installed or forced via `--interactive`, it presents a list of all available branches *and the latest stable release* to choose from.
+- **Interactive Installation**: If no version is installed or forced via `--interactive`, it first asks whether to install the stable release (no token needed) or a development build (token needed).
 - **Secure Token Management**: Securely stores your GitHub Personal Access Token (PAT) using the system's keyring (`secret-tool`) or an `openssl`-encrypted file as a fallback.
 - **Automatic Backups**: Creates a backup of your current yabridge installation before every update or restore.
 - **Backup Management**: